jquense/yup/README.md

 A consequence of this is that test execution order cannot be guaranteed.

-All tests must provide a `name`, an error `message` and a validation function that must return `true` or `false` or a `ValidationError`.
+All tests must provide a `name`, an error `message` and a validation function that must return `true` when the current `value` is valid and `false` or a `ValidationError` otherwise.
 To make a test async return a promise that resolves `true` or `false` or a `ValidationError`.

-for the `message` argument you can provide a string which will interpolate certain values if specified using the `${param}` syntax.
+For the `message` argument you can provide a string which will interpolate certain values if specified using the `${param}` syntax.
 By default all test messages are passed a `path` value which is valuable in nested schemas.

-the `test` function is called with the current `value`.
+The `test` function is called with the current `value`.
 For more advanced validations you can use the alternate signature to provide more options (see below):

 ```js